CanadaInfo Navigator Bar

 The Governor General has two official residences.
 Rideau Hall (also known as the Government House) at 1 Sussex Drive in Ottawa across the road from 24 Sussex - the official residence of the prime minister.
 The other is La Citadelle on the grounds of the Canadian Forces Base in Quebec City.
 Both are pictured below.

-* The Sovereign of Canada is also the Head of State of Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Grenada, Jamaica, New Zealand, Papua New Guinea, St Christopher and Nevis, St Lucia, St Vincent and the Grenadines, Solomon Islands, Tuvalu, and the United Kingdom.
+* The Sovereign of Canada is also the Head of State of Antigua and Barbuda, Australia, the Bahamas, Belize, Grenada, Jamaica, New Zealand, Papua New Guinea, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, the Solomon Islands, Tuvalu, and the United Kingdom.

 Rideau Hall, OttawaLa Citadelle, Quebec City